 7 Tips for a More Earth-Friendly and Energy-Efficient Home

-With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of a lot of homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
-In fact, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency gurus from Service Experts share tips on how to start saving today.
+With the celebration of Earth Day a short time ago and spring cleaning on the minds of many homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
+The truth is, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy bills.
+Here, the home-efficiency gurus from share techniques on how to start saving right now.

-A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a very good tool to reduce carbon emissions from a home.
-How does this happen?
-Smart thermostats do more than simply programming the time of day for your HVAC system to turn on or off.
-Some smart thermostats are intuitive and can recognize changes in power use patterns and home activity.
-They can also be programmed while you are away via an app, and notify homeowners about changes that may cause a major increase to their energy bill.
+A smart thermostat normally saves between 12% to 23% on an energy bill, and it’s also a remarkable tool to cut down on carbon emissions from a home.
+How do they do it?
+Smart thermostats provide more functions than only programming the time of day for your HVAC system to turn on or off.
+Several smart thermostats are intuitive and can detect changes in power use patterns and home activity.
+They can also be programmed while you are away via an app, and can be programmed to send a notification to homeowners about changes that may cause a major increase to their energy bill.

-2. Hire a Professional to Perform a Heating and Cooling System Tune-Up
+2. Schedule a Heating and Cooling System Tune-up

-Before the summer heat hits, another eco-friendly move is to reach out to an Expert for routine maintenance for your air-conditioning system.
-It will help homeowners avoid large and costly repairs during the busy season for HVAC service crews and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat starts, another eco-friendly move is to set up routine maintenance for your air-conditioning system.
+This will help homeowners avoid significant repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A tune-up involves cleaning all of the system’s important components, in addition to testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and changing out air filters, the outdoor condenser should also be cleaned and examined.
+A routine maintenance appointment involves cleaning all of the system’s key components, plus testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and switching out air filters, the condenser located outside the house should also be cleaned and inspected.

 3. Add Insulation

-Installing more insulation in a home is a green tip that could help save up to 20% on an electricity bill.
-In many households, air leaks out through attics, crawl spaces and basements.
-If a room is drafty and has trouble maintaining a consistent temperature, it may be time to check attic insulation.
-Cold floors could also be a sign that basement insulation isn’t at the level you really need it to be.
-All of these problems also lead to higher energy consumption, which leads to more carbon emissions.
+Adding insulation to a home is an eco-friendly tip that could help save up to 20% on an energy bill.
+In many households, air escapes through attics, crawl spaces and basements.
+If a room is drafty and has trouble holding a consistent temperature, it may be time to examine the building’s attic insulation.
+Cold floors might also be a sign that basement insulation isn’t at the level you really need.
+All of these worries also lead to higher energy consumption, which leads to more carbon emissions.

 “Many homeowners are surprised when they learn their home is under-insulated, but it’s actually quite common,” said Lange.
 “The good news is that, just like a smart thermostat, you can see the utility cost savings from this decision very quickly.
 You will also take comfort in knowing that you are helping improve our environment through reduced emissions.

-Windows, ductwork, light sockets and weather stripping around doors are all areas of the home subject to leaks and heat loss or gain (in summer, no one wants muggy air seeping in).
-Let Earth Day be a cue to green up these areas of the house by doing some easy repairs.
-Replacing old weather stripping and caulking around windows are two low-cost tasks that are reasonably easy to tackle, said Lange, and will reduce the strain on HVAC systems and the electrical grid too.
+Windows, ductwork, light sockets and weather stripping around doors are all locations in the home subject to leaks and heat loss or gain (in summer, no one wants steamy air seeping in).
+Let Earth Day be a signal to green up these areas of the house by embarking on some quick repairs.
+Upgrading old weather stripping and caulking around windows are two low-cost tasks that are reasonably easy to tackle, said Lange, and will lessen the burden on HVAC systems and the electrical grid too.

-To formulate a comfort zoning system for a home, a certified HVAC Expert identifies areas in a house based on its layout, sun exposures and the amount of energy demand different areas have.
-The HVAC pro can then design a system that properly distributes air in the home harmonizing comfort and energy efficiency.
-These systems usually involve multiple thermostats and adjustments to the ductwork.
-When coupled with a smart thermostat, they can drastically improve comfort, save customers more than 30% on their energy bill and noticeably reduce a home’s greenhouse gas emissions.
+To develop a comfort zoning system for a home, a certified HVAC specialist identifies zones in a house based on its layout, sun exposures and the amount of energy demand different areas require.
+The HVAC pro can then design a system that precisely distributes air through the home weighing comfort and energy efficiency.
+These systems commonly utilize several thermostats and adjustments to the ductwork.
+When coupled with a smart thermostat, they can dramatically improve comfort, save customers more than 30% on their energy bill and noticeably reduce a home’s greenhouse gas emissions.

 “How many times in a day do we heat or cool a room no one is using?
 It happens all the time, and it adds up to significant energy waste, and these systems are an optimal solution,” Lange said.

-If a homeowner’s spending plan doesn't allow for major upgrades, replacing standard incandescent light bulbs with energy-efficient LEDs is an inexpensive, eco-friendly decision with a big impact on the environment.
+If a homeowner’s spending plan doesn’t permit for major upgrades, replacing standard incandescent light bulbs with energy-efficient LEDs is an affordable eco-friendly decision with a huge impact on the environment.
 The majority of LEDs will last up to seven years and use about 90% less electricity than traditional bulbs.

-With some 30% in federal tax credits available to lower the cost of a solar installation, there may never be a better time to install one on a home.
-Over their lifetime, these quality, energy-producing systems can yield an average savings of about $60,000 and greatly reduce your home's cumulative carbon footprint.
+With up to 30% in federal tax credits available to reduce the expense of a solar installation, there may never be a better time to install one on a home.
+Over their lifetime, these quality energy-producing systems can yield an average savings of about $60,000 and greatly reduce a homeowner’s cumulative carbon footprint.

 “We have the best program in the country.
 Our experts will develop an energy savings plan that will help you get the most out of your system and show you’re making a direct positive impact on the environment,” Lange said.